-4.1 ADAPTIVE PLANNING AND EXECUTION SYSTEM (APEX)
+4.1 ADAPTIVE PLANNING

-In preparing for battle I have always found that plans are useless, but planning is indispensable.

--General Dwight D. Eisenhower, USA
+In preparing for battle I have always found that plans are useless, but planning is indispensable. -General Dwight D. Eisenhower, USA

-This session introduces the Adaptive Planning and Execution System (APEX), which is designed to 'bridge the gap' between contingency planning and crisis planning.
-APEX is designed to provide the nation's strategic leadership with a more responsive planning process, both in preparation time and option flexibility.
+This session introduces Adaptive Planning (AP), the ability to develop options, update, or change a plan rapidly, based on changes in the operational and strategic environment, such as changes in policy guidance or objectives, resources and available forces, threat assessments, and posture.
+Adaptive Planning is designed to provide the nation's strategic leadership with a more responsive planning process, both in preparation time and option flexibility.
 The session begins with an overview of the Joint Strategic Planning System (JSPS) and the roles of the Secretary of Defense, the Chairman of the Joint Chiefs of Staff (CJCS) and the service chiefs in translating national policy objectives into definitive planning guidance.
-Currently, planning guidance for combatant commanders and their staffs can be found in the Guidance for the Employment of the Force (GEF), the Joint Strategic Capabilities Plan (JSCP), and the Global Force Management and Implementation Guidance (GFMIG).
+Currently, planning guidance for combatant commanders and their staffs can be found in the Contingency Planning Guidance (CPG), the Joint Strategic Capabilities Plan (JSCP), and the Global Force Management and Implementation Guidance (GFMIG).

-- Comprehend the purpose of the JSPS. - Comprehend how the GEF, JSCP, and GFMIG drive the planning cycle and frame planning requirements for the combatant commander. - Comprehend how APEX bridges the gap between contingency planning and crisis planning.
+- Comprehend the purpose of the JSPS. - Comprehend how the CPG, JSCP, and GFMIG drive the planning cycle and frame planning requirements for the combatant commander. - Comprehend how AP provides flexible options to national security decision makers.

 Mandated by Title 10 USC, the Secretary of Defense and the Chairman of the Joint Chiefs of Staff are pivotal in translating national security objectives into definitive planning guidance for the combatant commanders.
-The combatant commanders are responsible for the actual development and production of the GEF and JSCP-directed campaign plans but are dependent on support from the services, other combatant commanders, and the combat support agencies during the planning and execution process.
+The combatant commanders are responsible for the actual development and production of JSCP-directed campaign plans but are dependent on support from the services, other combatant commanders, and the combat support agencies during the planning and execution process.